Brian Anderson Player Props: Brewers vs. Blue Jays

-On Tuesday, Brian Anderson (.514 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+On Wednesday, Brian Anderson (.545 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
 First pitch is at 7:07 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-2) against the Blue Jays.

 Brian Anderson Game Info & Props vs. the Blue Jays